Helping people survive and recover from forced displacement

-We are partnering with One Heart, a like-minded Greek agency, to help asylum-seekers and refugees survive and recover from forced displacement in Athens.
+We are partnering with One Heart, a like-minded Greek agency, helping asylum-seekers and refugees survive and recover from forced displacement in Athens.

 Refugees and asylum seekers come to Greece hoping to find peace, safety and a better future.
 But what they experience upon arrival is more uncertainty and struggle.